Getting started with Mailparser

 All other use-cases are covered by Zapier or Microsoft Flow.
 By connecting Mailparser to Zapier or Flow it’s easy to send your parsed data to services which you can update hundreds of web applications.

-If you have trouble setting up Mailparser or if you have any question, please don’t hesitate to contact us anytime.
+If you have trouble setting up Mailparser or if you have any questions, please don’t hesitate to contact us anytime.